Here are 6 strategies worth considering, no matter your goal.

 Here are 6 of my favorite strategies for lowering investment taxes.

 There are many factors to consider when picking investments for your portfolio.
-When it comes to your nonretirement accounts, 2 such considerations are investment returns and tax efficiency.
+When it comes to your nonretirement accounts, 2 such considerations are costs and tax efficiency.

-You probably want to maximize after-tax returns for your portfolio.
-Choosing investments with built-in tax efficiencies, such as index funds—including certain mutual funds and ETFs (exchange-traded funds)—is one way you can minimize returns lost to taxes.
+Choosing investments with built-in tax efficiencies, such as index funds—including certain mutual funds and ETFs (exchange-traded funds)—is one way to minimize the tax drag on your returns.

-Note: Index mutual funds track a benchmark, so their goal is to match the benchmark's performance.
-If you're looking to outperform a benchmark, these investments may not be what you're looking for.
+Note: Index mutual funds track a benchmark, so their goal is to track the benchmark's performance.
+If you're looking to outperform a benchmark, you may want to consider active funds.
+An advisor can help you review your options.

 Picking tax‑efficient investments is one method to maximize after-tax returns, but you also want to choose the right types of accounts to hold your investments.

-At the highest level, asset location is a way to minimize taxes by dividing your assets among taxable and nontaxable accounts.
-So you put investments that aren't tax‑efficient in accounts where you can defer taxes, and you hold tax‑efficient investments in taxable accounts.
+At the highest level, asset location is a way to maximize after-tax returns by dividing your assets among taxable and tax-deferred accounts.
+You can put tax-efficient investments into taxable accounts and investments with a heavier tax burden into tax-advantaged accounts.

 Ready to start getting better control of your taxes?
 Our advisors are here to help you.